EsistenzaFasulla/virus-prank-software/README.md

 # virus-prank-software
-It's a funny virus prank software for epic reaction from your friends XD.
+it's a fun prank program to send to your friendsXD